ThaaoBlues/fast-setup/README.md

 # fast-setup
-An ultra light software to quickly download and manage the best developement software/IDE in only few clicks
+An ultra light software to quickly download and manage the best software and developement IDE in only few clicks